|

 Dash,

-Creative Writing Club and Department of English,
+poetry journal of the Creative Writing Club and Department of English, Comparative

-Comparative Literature and Linguistics at California
+Literature and Linguistics at California State

-State University, Fullerton.
+University, Fullerton.

 Long Range Literary Journal,

-associated with Montana State University short story
+associated with Montana State University.
+Short story

 Manzanita Literary Journal,